-Printer Offline Fix is usually needed when your computer cannot communicate with your printer.
-This issue prevents documents from being printed even when the printer is turned on.
+Printer Offline Fix is needed when Windows shows your printer as offline even though the printer is turned on.

 Quick Fix